Hydro-Québec

-Hydro-Québec is a public utility that manages the generation, transmission and distribution of electricity in the Canadian province of Quebec, as well as the export of power to portions of the Northeast United States.
+Hydro-Québec ([idʁo kebɛk]) is a Canadian Crown corporation public utility headquartered in Montreal, Quebec.
+It manages the generation, transmission and distribution of electricity in Quebec, as well as the export of power to portions of the Northeast United States.
+More than 40 percent of Canada's water resources are in Quebec, and Hydro-Québec is one of the largest hydropower producers in the world.